angelaysabhelle/Programming-Activity/README.md

 2ECE-B

 **Alphabet Soup Numbers**

+ALPHABET SOUP PROBLEM: Create a function that takes a string and returns a string with its letters in alphabetical order.
+Example: alphabet_soup(“hello”) ➞ ehllo
+alphabet_soup(“hacker”) ➞ acehkr

 Steps in Coding the Soup Numbers
-#define what to use in the program
+1. Define a fucntion on what to use in the program
-#for chronological order of the letters
+2. for chronological order of the letters
 #s string, and str.lower is for the lowercase
 #combine the strings in one
 #output of the program